 Credit or Debit Card

 PayPoint outlets are located in newsagents, convenience stores, supermarkets and petrol stations.
-When using a PayPoint outlet to buy or to renew your television licence, you can pay by cash, debit card, or savings card.
+When using a PayPoint outlet to buy or to renew your television licence, you can pay by cash, debit card, or payment/savings card.

 Information in Other Languages